joncorrod/elguichin/README.md

 - 👋 Hi, I’m @joncorrod, aka Jon.
-- 👀 I’m interested in anything and everything computational design.
+- 👀 I’m interested in anything and everything computational design and technical art.
-- 🌱 I’m currently learning how work with robotics.
+- 🌱 I’m currently working with robotics.
-- 💞️ I’m looking to collaborate on anything within the realm of algorithmic and/or computational design.
+- 💞️ I’m looking to collaborate on anything within the realm of algorithmic design, computational design, or tech art.
 - 📫 How to reach me: @joncorrod in most social media platforms.

 <!---